 Diversity of opinion is divisive.

 Now this is a real problem!
-Not only does the divisiveness brought about by differing views colour and diminish the interactions we have, but that very same diversity of view is also the best means we have at our disposal to come up with the best subject matter exploration and design going forward.
+Not only does the divisiveness brought about by differing views colour and diminish the interactions we have, but that very same diversity of view is also the best means we have of designing the very best ways forward!

 There is no getting around the fact that we do not like hearing opinions that are different to our own.
-Our opinion is the correct one and those others are missing the point … aren’t they?
-Everyone perceives the world quite differently.
-If we assume that we all see things similarly, or that we are all on the same page, think again.
+Our opinion is the correct one and those others are missing the point.
+Everyone perceives the world differently.
+If we assume that we all see things similarly, or that we are all on the same page, think again …..
+We don’t.

-How can we incorporate diverse opinion in a way that is accepted and considered as a natural and non-threatening part our thinking?
+How can we include diverse opinion in a way that it is non-threatening, listened to and incorporated into our thinking?

 To offset the adversarial interactions that diverse views can surface we apply a thinking technique very specifically designed to enable all involved to explore possibilities from different perspectives.
 We refer to this as parallel thinking.
-It assists us to move outside our habitual thinking styles and develop more rounded views of a given situation.
-The Hats promote fuller input from more people and significantly reduce argument from those with divergent points of view.
+It assists us to move outside of our habitual thinking styles and develop more rounded views of a given situation.
+This promotes fuller input from more people and significantly reduces argument from those with divergent points of view.
 Parallel thinking allows for a much fuller subject matter exploration without the associated angst differing views can cause.

-The Six Thinking Hats are also a great way to help build a culture in which innovation can happen.
-If we can take the divisiveness out of our interaction and develop more fully rounded views of a topic, we start to see more possibilities and we are less threatened by things that are not in accordance with the way we see the world as individuals.
-To take advantage of this the Six Thinking Hats also incorporates a Green Hat under which everyone seeks new ideas, alternative ways forward and new possibilities.
-Without a systematic consideration of these innovation remains just a word!
+If we can take the divisiveness out of our interaction and develop more fully rounded views of a topic, we start to see more possibilities and are less threatened by things that are not in accordance with the way we see the world as individuals.

-Everyone can be more collaborative and innovative with the application of the Six Thinking Hats:
+Everyone can be more collaborative and innovative with the application of these methods: